 Like all medicines, lenalidomide can cause side-effects, although not everybody gets them.
 Some side effects are more common than others and some are more serious than others.
+Lenalidomide.
 Ask your prescriber or pharmacist if you would like more information and refer to the Package Leaflet.
-Almost all side effects are temporary and can be easily prevented and treated.
-The most important thing is to be aware of what to expect and what to report to your prescriber.
-It is important that you talk to your prescriber if you have any side effects during lenalidomide treatment.
+Almost all side-effects are temporary and can be easily prevented or treated.
+The most important thing is to be aware of what to expect and what to report to your prescriber if you have any side effects during lenalidomide treatment.